Man dies in hospital days after he was assaulted outside downtown Anchorage bar, police say

 Neither bar employees nor witnesses called 911 to request police or medics, the charges said.

-A bar employee named 21-year-old George Murfitt as the man who may have been involved in the fight, the charges said.
+A bar employee named 21-year-old George Murfitt as the man who may have assaulted McGeary, the charges said.

 Detectives obtained a search warrant for Murfitt's army barracks, and clothing matching what the man was seen wearing in the surveillance video was taken from his barracks, according to the charges.
 Murfitt is a private first class in the U.S. Army and is stationed at Joint Base Elmendorf-Richardson, Shorey wrote.